msveshnikov/fx-trader-autocode/README.md

 -   MUI5 for UI components
 -   React Router v6 for navigation
 -   Fetch API for backend communication
+-   React Context API for state management
+-   React Query for data fetching and caching

 ## Project Structure